alexdesousa/oath/README.md

 `Oath` allows to add, remove keys as well as show the temporal 6 digit token e.g:

-- Adding a new key for `twitter.com` e.g:
+- Adding a new key for a domain e.g. for `twitter.com`:

   ```bash
   ~ $ oath add twitter.com